 The author is an Entrepreneur contributor.
 The opinions expressed are those of the writer.

-Jonathan Long is the President/CEO of Market Domination Media, a Miami Beach based online marketing agency that specializes in content marketing, web design, and search engine optimization (SEO).
-Market Domination Media uses innovative outside the box thinking when it comes to developing online marketing strategies.
+Jonathan Long is the President and CEO of Market Domination Media, a Miami Beach based online marketing agency that specializes in content marketing, web design and search engine optimization (SEO).
+Market Domination Media uses innovative outside-the-box thinking when it comes to developing online marketing strategies.